Rainbow Orzo Salad

 It typically takes orzo pasta 7-10 minutes to cook, depending on the brand.
 Cook according to package directions for best results.
 Orzo pasta is typically boiled in salted water until al dente.

-If you like this Rainbow Orzo Salad Recipe, then you'll love these other simple recipes.
+If you like this recipe for orzo salad, then you’ll love these other simple recipes.

 - Crunchy Chickpea Mediterranean Salad